what3words/w3w-swift-wrapper/README.md

 ```
 ## Available Languages

 This function returns the currently supported languages.
-It will return the two letter code, and the name of the language both in that language and in English.
+It will return the two letter code ([ISO 639](https://en.wikipedia.org/wiki/ISO_639)), and the name of the language both in that language and in English.

 The returned payload from the `convertTo3wa` method is described in the [what3words REST API documentation](https://docs.what3words.com/api/v3/#available-languages)